aws-neuron/aws-neuron-sdk/neuron-guide/technotes/neuroncore-batching.rst

    batch_sz = 4
    example_input = np.zeros([batch_sz, 224, 224, 3], dtype='float16')

-   # Note: Users should temporarily use the following compilation flags when
+   # Note: You can add custom compilation flags such as for mixed precision
-   # batch size is larger than 1.
-These flags are only applicable to CNNs
-   # (ResNet50 and similar models) and will be deprecated in the future.
+   # here.
+None are needed for this model.
-   compiler_args = ['--batching_en', '--rematerialization_en', '--spill_dis',
+   compiler_args = []
-                    '--sb_size', str((batch_sz + 6)*10),
-                    '--enable-replication', 'True']

    tfn.saved_model.compile("rn50_fp16",
                            "rn50_fp16_compiled/1",